Discordi0/Practice/HBT/Machines/Lame.md

 A: yes

-Let's see. (after looking at this in github, this img doesn't render)
+Let's see. (after looking at this in github, this img doesn't render,  interesting lol)

 ![](../../Img/Pasted%20image%2020250509000951.png)